 In 1898, Park Superintendent George E. Blake noted there was no suitable place around Mankato for river bathing.
 He suggested a bathhouse at Sibley Park on the Blue Earth River with a water slide from the top of the mound into the water.
 He also wanted a dance pavilion and lookout tower on top of the mound.
 None of his suggestions materialized.
 The first bathing beach was in 1901 on the Nicollet County side of the Minnesota River, north of the Main Street Bridge near an old canning factory building which was used for a bathhouse.
 This site was convenient for people and according to Health Officer Dr. Julius Hielscher the river bottom sloped out gradually.
 This spot was well patronized with between 150-200 people swimming every night.
 A special policeman patrolled the beach area and swimsuits could be rented from the city for between 3 and 5 cents.
-One concern was that crowds of people might gather on the iron bridge to watch the bathers and cause accidents to happen.
+One concern was that crowds of people might gather on the iron bridge to watch the bathers and cause accidents to wooden plank walkways leading to the water.
+A partition divided the bathhouse with women on one end and men on the other.